assert-rs/snapbox/crates/snapbox/README.md

 - CLI stdout/stderr
 - Filesystem changes

-It is also flexible enough to build your own test harness like [trycmd](https://crates.io/crates/trycmd).
+It is also flexible enough to build your own test harness like [trycmd].

 See the [docs](http://docs.rs/snapbox) for more.